-68.(1) If, in the executive officer's opinion, the circumstances of a particular case involve potential serious risk to a patient's health or safety such that a nurse's registration or enrolment should be suspended immediately, the executive officer may suspend the registration or enrolment of the nurse without first giving written notice to the nurse.

-(2) The nurse must be advised orally of the suspension by the executive officer unless it is not reasonably practicable to do so within a reasonable time.
+- 68.(1) If, in the executive officer's opinion, the circumstances of a particular case involve potential serious risk to a patient's health or safety such that a nurse's registration or enrolment should be suspended immediately, the executive officer may suspend the registration or enrolment of the nurse without first giving written notice to the nurse. - (2) The nurse must be advised orally of the suspension by the executive officer unless it is not reasonably practicable to do so within a reasonable time.

+2 See section 103 (Investigation by council).

+3 Section 104 (Referral of charge to Professional Conduct Committee)
-(3) The nurse must be given written notice of the suspension (setting out the reasons for the suspension) as quickly as possible.

-(4) The suspension operates until the end of the first meeting of the Council after the suspension, unless it is earlier lifted by the executive officer or the Council.

-(5) At the first meeting of the Council after the suspension, the executive officer must make a full report to the Council on the suspension and the reasons for the suspension.

-(6) This section does not prevent the Council from further suspending the registration or enrolment of the nurse either at the meeting or subsequently.
+- (3) The nurse must be given written notice of the suspension (setting out the reasons for the suspension) as quickly as possible. - (4) The suspension operates until the end of the first meeting of the council after the suspension, unless it is earlier lifted by the executive officer or the council. - (5) At the first meeting of the council after the suspension, the executive officer must make a full report to the council on the suspension and the reasons for the suspension. - (6) This section does not prevent the council from further suspending the registration or enrolment of the nurse either at the meeting or subsequently.